Anchorsify/Anchorsify.github.io/_summons/Snake.md

 Every 10 IC, the victim suffers a Suffocation 1, loses 5% of their maximum Vitality (or HP if they have run out of Vitality), and suffers a cumulative -1 penalty to defend against genjutsu.
 This will continue indefinitely until the victim falls unconscious or the cobra is unsummoned (due to taking too much damage, or for any other reason).
 There is no other way to break this technique.

 **Venomous Spit** *(Speed 12, 10 AP, Chakra 10)*
 High-velocity projectile poison!
-It deals 2d4 * 5 damage, ignores damage reduction and blocking, and may be a called shot--if used as a called shot, it has +1d6 accuracy.
+It deals 2d4 * 5 damage with a Range of 15, ignores damage reduction and blocking, and may be a called shot--if used as a called shot, it has +1d6 accuracy.
 Someone hit by the spit must make a Resistance roll with a +3 bonus or be poisoned.
 It does not inflict wounds.
 However, if it's a called shot made at the victim's head, they suffer a -8 visibility penalty which is reduced by 1 every 10 IC, to a minimum of -4.
 Afterwards, it is reduced by 1 every week, finally fading entirely after a month.
 As it turns out, having poison in your eyes sucks.

 ###### 5. Terms of Contract
 A summoner may ask the cobra to provide some of its venom.
 It will offer enough venom to provide three doses.
 However, this is all it will do--after providing venom this way, it will unsummon itself (not staying around for combat, or to help otherwise); if it's already performed some other service for the summoner, it will refuse.
 This venom will last for three weeks, after which time it is no longer toxic.